Coach Travel to Southampton

 Southampton: getting around

-Travel to Southampton with megabus and you’ll get extras like free WiFi onboard and a 20kg luggage allowance for your essential items.
+Travel to Southampton with megabus and you’ll usually get extras like free WiFi* onboard and a 20kg luggage allowance for your essential items.
 For more information on what to expect from your journey, check out our onboard facilities page .

 When you arrive in Southampton, the best place to start is at the Tourist Information Centre on Civic Centre Road, just off Above Bar Street.
 You can pick up a map to get your bearings, and book tickets for theatres and museums.
 Take a walk around the Cultural Quarter and you’ll find the SeaCity Museum, the Mayflower Theatre and the Southampton City Art Gallery all in this area.